pig-games/C64OSPresenter/README.md

 # File format
 Presentation files are sequence files that are required to have the '.prs' file extension.

 The bulk of a presentation file consists of standard petsii text.

-## Comment section

-At the start of a presentation it is allowed to include a text segment that provides comments about the presentation.
-This can be any text of any lenght.
-This segment is closed by the first __!s__\<CR\> command.
-This must be the first command of each presentation file.
+# Template files
+It is possible to define 'template' files for use in presentations.
+Such template files have the same file format as the presentation files and should also use the file extension: '.prs'.
+Templates can be 'included/imported' on the first line of a presentation file.
+Note that this 'inclusion' must only be one level deep.
+So a file that is to be used as a template, should itself 'include' another template.
+Including a template is done with the __!#__ command as the first content of the presentation file (first line, starting at the first character).
+It must be immediately followed by a c64os file reference (and should for now be an absolute path to the template file).
+A template file should mostly contain field definitions (see below).
+It may include comments (any line not starting with an field definition).
+It should be ended by an __!e__ command or contain a number of slide definitions (denoted with the __!s__ command) after the field definitions.
+The slide definitions should be ended with a __!e__ like any regular presentation file.
+These slide definitions can be used as an internal demonstration of the templates defined in the template.
+This should be used carefully as it adds to the memory consumption of any presentation that includes the template.

 ## Fields
-The presenter app supports 'fields' that can be used to add reusable text fragments that can be added anywhere in the content of a slide with the __!Fff__ command described in the chapter [[#Slides]].
+The presenter app supports 'fields' that can be used to add short (max 40 character) reusable text fragments that can be added anywhere in the content of a slide with the __!Fff__ command described in the chapter [[#Slides]].

 There are three types of fields:
 1. User defined fields